777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/fft-block-diagram.svg
    :align: center
    :target: ../_images/fft-block-diagram.svg
+   :alt: FFT is a function with one input (time domain) and one output (frequency domain)

 We will only be dealing with 1 dimension FFTs in this textbook (2D is used for image processing and other applications).
 For our purposes, think of the FFT function as having one input: a vector of samples, and one output: the frequency domain version of that vector of samples.
 The size of the output is always the same as the size of the input.
 If I feed 1,024 samples into the FFT, I will get 1,024 out.
 The confusing part is that the output will always be in the frequency domain, and thus the "span" of the x-axis if we were to plot it doesn't change based on the number of samples in the time domain input.
 Let's visualize that by looking at the input and output arrays, along with the units of their indices:

 .. image:: ../_images/fft-io.svg
    :align: center
    :target: ../_images/fft-io.svg
+   :alt: Reference diagram for the input (seconds) and output (bandwidth) format of the FFT function showing frequency bins and delta-t and delta-f

 Because the output is in the frequency domain, the span of the x-axis is based on the sample rate, which we will cover next chapter.
 When we use more samples for the input vector, we get a better resolution in the frequency domain (in addition to processing more samples at once).
 We don't actually "see" more frequencies by having a larger input.
 The only way would be to increase the sample rate (decrease the sample period :math:`\Delta t`).